rust-lang/book/src/ch07-05-separating-modules-into-different-files.md

-If we instead put _hosting.rs_ in the _src_ directory, the compiler would expect the _hosting.rs_ code to be in a `hosting` module declared in the crate root, and not declared as a child of the `front_of_house` module.
+If we instead put _hosting.rs_ in the _src_ directory, the compiler would expect the _hosting.rs_ code to be in a `hosting` module declared in the crate root and not declared as a child of the `front_of_house` module.
 The compiler’s rules for which files to check for which modules’ code mean the directories and files more closely match the module tree.